doehyeonlee/doehyeonlee.github.io/index.md

 ## About Me

-I am a MS student in Information Management Lab at Seoul National University
+I am a MS student in Information Management Lab at Seoul National University, with a strong interest in studying and exploring generation models in depth.

 ## Research Interests